 An outbreak in a congregate living setting is defined as two or more laboratory-confirmed cases.
 NCDHHS displays the number of facilities with ongoing outbreaks by county on the data dashboard.
 The COVID-19 Ongoing Outbreaks in Congregate Living Settings Report lists facilities with an ongoing outbreak.

-Beginning June 13, NCDHHS will be implementing changes to reporting of ongoing outbreaks in congregate living facilities.
-In accordance with the new outbreak definition, an outbreak will be considered over if there have been no new cases in the setting for 14 days (previously 28 days).
+Beginning June 13, 2022, NCDHHS implemented changes to reporting of ongoing outbreaks in congregate living facilities.
+In accordance with the new outbreak definition, an outbreak is considered over if there have been no new cases in the setting for 14 days (previously 28 days).
 This change was made to reflect data suggesting shorter incubation periods for COVID-19 and to align with the definition used by the federal Centers for Medicare and Medicaid Services.

 Once an outbreak is over, it is no longer reported as an “ongoing outbreak.”